Engin-Boot/pong-stage-HarishMurugancoolz/Stage0/wallCollisions.md

 ## Feature

-It initiates the game.
+check for wall collision

 ## Acceptance Criteria

-### Scenario: -describe-a-scenario-of-this-module
+### Scenario: Ball hits the wall

-  Given -give-initial-values-and-conditions

-  When -event-happens

-  Then -module-does-this

-### -add-scenario-if-needed
+  Given the ball is in movement
+  and player 1 and player 2
+  are active

+  When ball hits the wall

+  Then reflect the ball perpendicular to opposite direction.